In this guide, we provide a summary/breakdown of energy in the US.

 [eia.gov also provides a breakdown of the industries and areas within these sectors in their resource]

-You can also see a total energy flow for the different sectors in the US in the e-education.psu.edu resource in the resources list.
+education.psu.edu has a total energy flow chart for the different sectors in the US in their report

 How Much Energy The United States Produces